 - Location in relation to surrounding properties and buildings.

-- Maintenance responsibilities for boundary structures, such as fences and walls, are indicated on the Title Plan by coloured markings and T markings.
+- Repair and maintenance obligations for boundary structures, such as fences and walls, are often detailed in the Register and indicated on the Title Plan by coloured markings and T markings.

 - Registered easements (e.g. rights of access, parking rights, drainage rights) are indicated by coloured markings.

-- Areas of land affected by restrictive covenants will be indicated by coloured markings on the Title Plan.
+- Land affected by covenants and other restrictions are indicated by coloured markings on the Title Plan.

 - Orientation indicated by way of a North point.